jrandyrichardson/confluence-site/display/release/BigMemory-Max-4.3.md

       wrapper shut down command to shut down the servers instead of using the stop-tc-server script.

-9.2 Uninstall the fix using the Software AG Update Manager.
+9.2 Uninstall the fix using the Update Manager.
-    For instructions, see Using the Software AG Update Manager.

 NOTE: This uninstall procedure can only be used to uninstall the most recently
       installed fix.
 This action will revert your installation to the previously